Creative Writing, Technical Writing, Dialog and Scripts, Copy Editing, Instructional Design

 Instructional Design and Technical Writing

-I've been doing instructional design for nearly 6 years (both andragogy and pedagogy), and working with other instructional designers much longer than that.
+I've been doing instructional design for over 7 years (both andragogy and pedagogy), and working with other instructional designers much longer than that.
 How information is presented is important.
 Adults and children will comprehend things differently.
-Order, chunking of information, cognitive load: All of this is imperative for your words to reach your audience in the manner you intend them to.
+Order, chunking of information, cognitive load--all of this is imperative for your words to reach your audience in the manner you intend them to.

 Whether that's writing a game design document, an instruction manual, an employee training, or a rulebook, how you present information (in text or otherwise) could spell the difference between engagement and disconnection.